 Rentals?
 Not so much.

-Yes, flying with skis will incur some checked bag fees—and you may also have to buy a ski bag, but it pretty quickly becomes more economical to BYO (bring your own) than to rent.
+Yes, flying with skis will incur some normal baggage fees—and you may also have to buy a ski bag, but it pretty quickly becomes more economical to BYO (bring your own) than to rent.

 So with that out of the way, let's look at how to get you, and your skis, to the mountain.